 In my last ministry I struggled with how to re-engage our youth ministry volunteers.
 Our youth ministry was pretty loose.
-Ou youth ministry is pretty loose because our church is pretty loose.
+Our youth ministry was pretty loose because our church was pretty loose.
 That’s the culture of this small, southern church.

 We averaged around 15-20 kids a week.
 We had events.
 Our weekly meetings are almost self starting because kids came in, knew what to do, and they generally and genuinely loved each other.

 Because we didn’t have a large group and because of the culture, there wasn’t a ton of stuff for volunteers to do and creating more work for the sake of more work just wouldn’t work.